Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which makes liability coverage an important buying step for floor waxing contractors working in leased or occupied spaces.
+- Most commercial leases in New Mexico require proof of general liability coverage, which makes liability coverage an important buying step for floor waxing contractors working in leased or occupied spaces.

 Get Your Floor Waxing Service Insurance Quote in New Mexico